12 Days of Giveaways:$500 CDN Canadian made apparel gift card | Curated

 To enter to win, do at least one of the following:

-1. Follow @Offside, @DailyHiveCanada, and @cdn_brand on Instagram.
+1. Follow, @DailyHiveCalgary, @DailyHiveCanada, and @cdn_brand on Instagram.
 Leave a comment below telling us once you have, along with your handle.
 (1 entry)

 2. Tweet the following on Twitter: (1 entry)

-- Win a $250 CDN x Hockey Night in Canada gift set in the annual #DH12Days Follow @OffsideDH and RT to enter!
+- Win a $500 gift card to CDN on @DailyHiveYYC annual #DH12Days https://bit.ly/3XNStXf Follow @DailyHiveYYC and RT to enter!

 3. Subscribe to Daily Hive’s newsletter: (1 entry)